AS 91906 Annotated exemplars

 • following conventions for the chosen programming language

-• testing and debugging the program in an organised way to ensure that it works on a sample of both expected cases and relevant boundary cases.
+• testing and debugging the program in an organised way to ensure that it works on a sample of both expected cases and boundary cases.

 Full samples of student evidence are available in our online Learning Management System, Pūtake.